ets-labs/python-dependency-injector/docs/examples/movie_lister.rst

 --------------------------

 .. meta::
-   :description: Dependency Injector is a Python dependency injection
+   :description: Movie lister - is a naive example of dependency injection and
-                 framework.
-It was designed to be unified, developer's friendly tool for managing any kind of Python objects and their dependencies in formal, pretty way.
+                 inversion of control containers on Python.
+Original example was taken from Martin Fowler's article about dependency injection and inversion of control.

 This naive example was taken from Martin Fowler's article about dependency injection and inversion of control: http://www.martinfowler.com/articles/injection.html